matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 ## Security considerations

 Reducing the homeserver's trust in identity servers should be a boost to security and improve decentralisation in the Matrix ecosystem to boot.

-Caution should be taken for homeserver developers to be sure not to continue to use user-provided identity servers for any sensitive tasks once it removes the concept of a trusted identity server.
+Caution should be taken for homeserver developers to be sure not to continue to use user-provided identity servers for any sensitive tasks once it removes the concept of a trusted identity server list.

 ## Conclusion

-This MSC helps reduce the homeserver's trust in an identity server even further to the point where it is only used for binding addresses for lookup - which was the original intention of the Identity Service API.
+This MSC helps to minimize the homeserver's trust in an identity server even further to the point where it is only used for binding addresses for lookup - which was the original intention of identity servers to begin with.

-Additionally, by clearly separating the threepid bind endpoint into two endpoints that each have a clear intention, the concept of threepid binding becomes a lot easier to reason about.
+Additionally, by clearly separating the threepid bind endpoint into two endpoints that each have a clear intention, the concept of attaching threepids to a Matrix user becomes a lot easier to reason about.